mjrotter4445/Movie-ETL/README.md

 ### Resources
-Data Sources
+ Data Sources:
    -  Wikipedia and Kaggle
  Environment & Software
    -  Python 3.7
    -  Jupyter Notebook
    -  PostgreSQL and PgAdmin
  Dependencies
    -

 ### Results - see examples and make the pngs next